-Marketing frequently employs tactics that lead consumers to purchase products and services at premium prices, which may ultimately fail to meet their expectations.
+Marketing often utilizes tactics that persuade consumers to purchase products and services at premium prices, which can ultimately lead to disappointment as they fail to meet expectations.

 A Redditor asked on a popular forum, what do you think is the biggest ripoff that people continuously buy? and here are top 10 things that are total rip-offs